kait210/simple-dog-app/README.md

 1. Clone this directory
 2. Go to cloned directory
 3. Go to https://www.petfinder.com/developers/api-key and get your own API key
+4. Fill in your API key in app/sample-config.js (don't forget to rename it to config.js!)
-4. Type command `npm start` to run scripts and start server, then go to http://localhost:8000 in browser)
+5. Type command `npm start` to run scripts and start server, then go to http://localhost:8000 in browser)

 Optional --
 #### How to make the Ng-routed SPA URI behave like a traditional multi-route URI